-bpstopOnError(x, ...), bpstopOnError(x) \leftarrow value: logical().
+bpstopOnError(x), bpstopOnError(x) <- value: logical().
 Controls if the job stops when an error is hit.

 stop.on.error controls whether the job stops after an error is thrown.
 When TRUE, the output contains all successfully completed results up to and including the error.
-Unlike catch.errors == TRUE, when stop.on.error == TRUE all computations stop once the error is hit.
+When stop.on.error == TRUE all computations stop once the error is hit.
 When FALSE, the job runs to completion and successful results are returned along with any error messages.